 PLAYERS

-1. A team must have seven or nine players and three or five substitutes.
+- A team must have seven or nine players and three or five substitute players.

-4. Each side is allowed a maximum of five substitutions for each set.
+- The rules allow each side a maximum of five substitutions for each set.

 Rules of Throwball

-2. After the referee blows his whistle at the start of the game, the service is performed.
+- After the referee whistles to signal the start of the game, the service is performed.
 From behind the opponent’s backline, use any area of the opposing half.

-3. Only during serving may a point be earned.
+- Only during serving may a point be earned.
+You cannot double-touch the ball and avoid the ball contact with the ground.

-4. In throwball, a team loses if they are unable to receive and return the ball after a serve or throw, such as by hitting the net.
+- In throwball, a team loses if they are unable to receive and return the ball after a serve or throw, such as by hitting the net.
+To successfully catch the ball, you must avoid body contact and contact with the ground while attempting to catch the ball simultaneously.

-8. Catchers are required to throw the ball back within 3 seconds.
+- Catchers must throw the ball back within 3 seconds after receiving it.

-10. The ball should not come into contact with the net.
+- The ball should not come into contact with the net and contact with the ground.

 The side that wins the toss gets to choose between court and service.
 There are nine players on each side who must line up in the correct order.
 A set allows 3 to 5 substitutions for each team, with a maximum of 3 substitutions per team.

 Each side in a set may call a time-out at any moment for rest and talk.
 Every time-out will be 30 seconds long.
 When you catch the ball, grip it with both hands and swing it towards your right shoulder above your head in a swinging motion (As most of them are right-handed).
-Then throw the ball with your right arm.
+Then, throw the ball with your arm, ensuring that the ball is thrown with accuracy.

 Well, my notion for covering long distances, which I used to recommend to you.
-Catch the ball, then run near the net before throwing it a significant distance.
+Similar to catching the ball simultaneously, run near the net before throwing it a significant distance.

 Another option, if you have a lot of practice, is to throw at a 45-degree angle, as you may have seen Javelin throwers do to cover a long distance.